jean-francoisgiraud/DiscoveringKetosisHowToEffectivelyLoseWeight/README.md

 - Eat slower, and chew longer... don't swallow just yet!
 Humans, just like dogs, tend to swallow too soon.
 Stop eating when you feel full.
 There's about 20 min delay before your brain registers that you are full so don't over-eat.
 ***

 ## This study was Forked from arielf/weight-loss in February of 2018.
+Then it was customised based on my personal research and insights mainly on the maximisation of the enzyme lipoprotein lipase.

 ## Further reading:
 - [The Krebs (aka Citric acid) cycle](https://en.wikipedia.org/wiki/Citric_acid_cycle)